 - 1. Peel the tape that secures the display-cable connector to the system board. - 2.
 Open the latch and disconnect the display cable from the system board. - 3.
-Remove the four screws (M2.5x5) that secure the left and the right display hinges to the palm-rest and keyboard assembly.

-- 4. Open the display hinges at an angle of 90 degrees. - 5.
+Remove the four screws (M2.5x5) and the two screws (M2x4) that secure the left and the right display hinges to the palm-rest and keyboard assembly. - 4.
+Open the display hinges at an angle of 90 degrees. - 5.
 Gently slide and lift the palm-rest and keyboard assembly off the display assembly.